Debra Haffner: Sexually healthy faith communities

-Haffner's most recent work has focused on helping faith communities understand the relationship between sexuality and religion and creating sexually healthy faith communities.
+Haffner's most recent work in sexuality focused on helping faith communities understand the relationship between sexuality and religion and creating sexually healthy faith communities.
 In 1999, she conceived of the project to develop a multifaith progressive statement on sexuality and religion and coordinated the development of the Religious Declaration on Sexual Morality, Justice, and Healing.
 Written with the input of twenty leading theologians, the Religious Declaration first appeared in The New York Times on January 25, 2000 endorsed by more than 800 religious leaders.
-As of January 2013, more than 6,400 religious leaders from more than 70 denominations have endorsed the Religious Declaration.
+As of January 2016 when she retired from the Religious Institute, more than 9,000 religious leaders from more than 70 denominations had endorsed the Religious Declaration.

 "Sexuality education is a religious issue," Haffner has publicly stated.
 "We have a commitment to helping young people develop a moral conscience, including an ability to make healthy decisions.
 We have a religious commitment to truth telling, which means that people should have full and accurate information, not biased and censored."

 In collaboration with the New England Adolescent Research Institute (NEARI), Haffner developed a course entitled Balancing Acts that is designed to train ministers and other religious professionals in how to keep children and youth safe from sexual abuse.
 Haffner works frequently with congregations who are struggling with including sex offenders in their congregations, and in this program, she addresses the concerns these faith communities face when discerning how to discern appropriate involvement for these individuals.
 It suggests the formation of a "limited access agreement" to determine what activities the individual may participate in and suggests rules and guidelines to prevent the occurrence of future abuse.
 "Every place of worship needs a safe-congregation policy," Haffner said.

 Published work

 Haffner has written two award-winning books for parents: From Diapers to Dating: A Parent's Guide to Raising Sexually Healthy Children and Beyond the Big Talk: Every Parent's Guide to Raising Sexually Healthy Teens.
+From Diapers has been translated into 12 languages.
+The Chinese adaptation has sold more than 100,000 copies.
 Haffner also authored Bisexuality: Making the Invisible Visible in Faith Communities, with Marie Alford-Harkey.
 This book was published in 2014.
 It was the first book of its kind.

 She also had an award-winning blog, Sexuality and Religion: What's the Connection?

+Haffner was recently honored by the World Association for Sexual Health with their Gold Medal for Lifetime Achievement.
+Her papers are being archived by the Schlessinger Library at Harvard University.

 Media

-Haffner is a national contributor to the Huffington Post, RH Reality Check and the Newsweek/Washington Post blog, On Faith.
+Haffner was a national contributor to the Huffington Post, RH Reality Check and the Newsweek/Washington Post blog, On Faith.